-Standards, Terminologies and Ontologies
+Standards, Data Models and Ontologies

 This index covers all data format standards, metadata frameworks, terminologies, and ontologies in the graph.